snewman/lein-gentags/README.md

 # lein-gentags

-Runs etags on all clojure sourcefiles in the current project, creating a TAGS file in the local directory.
+Ever wanted to navigate your Clojure code more effectively when in Emacs?
+Tags are the answer. lein-gentags will generate a TAGS file, which Emacs can then use to enable code navigation features.

 ## Usage